Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 $$
 </p>

-Above equation is the simplest form loss function.
+The above equation is the simplest form loss function.

-> In a more technical and wikipedia terms - In mathematical optimization and decision theory, a loss function or cost function is a function that maps an event or values of one or  more variables onto a real number intuitively representing some "cost"  associated with the event.
+> In more technical and Wikipedia terms - In mathematical optimization and decision theory, a loss function or cost function is a function that maps an event or values of one or more variables onto a real number intuitively representing some "cost"  associated with the event.
 An optimization problem seeks to minimize a loss function.

 ## Why we are learning about Loss Function

-Loss function is a key component of any learning mechanism in AI, either be it machine learning or deep learning or reinforcement Learning.
-Loss function acts a feedback to the system we are building, without feedback the system will never know **where** and **what** should be improved.
+The loss function is a key component of any learning mechanism in AI, either be it machine learning or deep learning, or reinforcement learning.
+The loss function acts as feedback to the system we are building, without feedback the system will never know **where** and **what** should be improved.

 <p>
 $$